gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Placing Powder Snow next to cactus won't break the cactus
 - Placing a 9+ high snowlayer on a pice of foliage and then breakinng the snow block will cause the extra snow layers to float above the foliage.
 - when Deepslate Redstone Ore is lit up , it never turns off
+- If a Pillager or Witch attacks a Vindicator, Evoker, or Witches would retaliate against the illager that attacked them

 **Preview 1.21.10.22 - Preview 1.21.10.21**
 - Downgrading these Double slabs: (red sandstone, purpur, prismarine, prismarine brick, dark prismarine, mossy cobblestone, smooth sandstone, red nether brick, endstone brick, smooth red sandstone, polished andesite, diorite, polished diorite, andesite, granite, polished granite,mossy stone brick, smooth quartz, stone, cut sandstone, cut red sandstone, oak) from 1.21.10.22 as a block to 1.21.10.21 will turn them into unknown blocks.
 Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you the Double Slab version of those slabs as a tile item.